 - The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
-Attendance is calculated using a computerized time clock.
+Attendance is calculated using a computerized time clock and does round hours.
 To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 Part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day.
-If a student fails to clock in or out for their schedule on the student timeclock, the student will not receive hours.
-If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
-The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - The school is open from 9:00 AM to 4:30 PM for day students and 5:00 PM to 10:00 PM for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
-Alternate schedules are available to those students who qualify. - Night students may not miss Mondays or Thursdays; Day students on Mon-Fri schedule may not miss Mondays; Day students on Tues-Sat schedule may not miss Saturdays; and 3 day schedule students may not miss Friday. - Students must be on time, as tardiness inhibits the learning process.
-Students who are late for theory class may not enter the classroom and will not receive theory credit.
-They may "clock in" and will be assigned special projects or assignments pertaining to their course of study.
-Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
-Students are never excused from mandatory theory class to work in the clinic.
+If a student fails to clock in or out for the day on the student timeclock, the student will not receive hours.
+If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance.
+This would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - The school is open from 9:00 AM to 4:30 PM for day students and 5:00 PM to 10:00 PM for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
+Alternate schedules are available to those students who qualify. - Paul Mitchell The School Columbia campus: Night students may not miss Mondays.